yoavram/mamba/README.md

 ### Implementation

-I (YR) started implementing the model in Python.
-R is also a possibility.
-Java is out of the question - to much overhead and not as fast.
+I (YR) started implementing the model in R. Java is out of the question - to much overhead and not as fast.
 C/C++ is to much overhead.
 Matlab costs money (won't be able to use the entire computing power at hand) and is not open-source.
+I implemented it in Python (see [python last commit], but it was too much work compared to R, with all those *NumPy* arrays.
+Also I think it was slower.

-The Python implementation uses Numpy and Scipy for manipulating the population attributes - these can be downloaded and installed from their website or using *pip*, but I recommend to install an [EPD] package, especially for installing on Windows 64-bit.
-If you want to i (contact me if you want it and can't find it).
-Other options for Windows 64-bit is [this page][64bit-python].
-I believe 64-bit systems will have an advantage here because of the high computational power, but it can still be developed on 32-bit and depolyed on 64-bit, as it is Python...
+The R implementation was coded on R v.2.15.
+The model uses the [e1071] package, the analysis uses the *ggplot2* and *plyr* packages.

 The results will be saved either using regular CSV files or using MongoDB.
+Probably CSV with gzip compression.

-The analysis of the results will probably be done in R.
+Initial *mutation-selection balance* analysis is written to analyze results of simulations reaching a balance.

 ### Other tools